The work is its own reward. — Sir Arthur Conan Doyle, British writer and physician

 ongoing efforts#

-[2025-06-11 - present] Cobweb for psychological “Chunking” @ ISLE | github#
+[2025-06-11 - present] WEBSTER @ ISLE | github#

-[2025-06-01 - present] Neurosymbolic Approaches for Retrieval-Augmented Generation @ TAIL | github#
+[2025-06-01 - present] Cobweb in Retrieval and Summarization of Language @ TAIL | github#

-- (see notes on Cobweb in my work with ISLE) I am currently leading an independent study under Dr. Chris Maclellan in creating a robust, industry-sustainable neurosymbolic solution to retrieval-augmented generation, using Cobweb as the primary algorithm.
-After conducting studies, we submitted a paper (link coming soon!) on a preliminary study which not only qualified the efficacy of Cobweb as a search algorithm, but led to the innovation of a new metric that outperforms inner-product similarities for embeddings’ semantic comparison.
+• (see notes on Cobweb in my work with ISLE) I am currently leading an independent study under Dr. Chris Maclellan in creating a robust, industry-sustainable neurosymbolic solution to utilizing language in agentic systems, using Cobweb as the primary algorithm.
+Our work takes on two main applications to modern semantic embedding analysis.

-[2025-08-27 - present] Encoding Model development @ LIT Lab#
+[2025-08-27 - present] Encoding Model & Topographic Constraints development @ LIT Lab#

-- Recently, I joined Professor Anya Ivanova and began contributing to the development of encoding models, models that can convert latent content that represents stimuli into direct voxel representations of brain states, measured by fMRI data.
+• Recently, I joined Professor Anya Ivanova and began contributing to the development of encoding models, models that can convert latent content that represents stimuli into direct voxel representations of brain states, measured by fMRI data.
 This project places large emphasis on model interpretability, with the goal of running large studies with brain simulations inspired by encoding models if they become successful.

 past projects#